microsoft/terminal/doc/specs/drafts/#5916 - Triggers/#5916 - Triggers.md

 ### iTerm2 trigger actions

 The following list was taken from the [iTerm2 docs].
 I've added notes on ways we could implement similar functionality.
+Where there's room for us to easily add new Control-level actions, I've added the enum name as a sub-point.

 * *Annotate*: Add a bookmark? ✅
 * *Bounce Dock Icon*: Visual, window bell?
 We don't have a manual action for something like this
+    * `Control.TriggerType.RaiseBell`
 * *Capture Output*: Not really a good analog.
 Maybe "add a bookmark", with a bookmark list pane.
 * *Highlight Text*: `experimental.colorSelection` above ✅
 * *Inject Data*: "Injects a string as though it had been received".
 This isn't `sendInput`, it's like `sendOutput`.
 Dangerous for the same reasons that `experimental.colorSelection` is - modifications only to the terminal-side of the conpty buffer.